gatsbyjs/gatsby/docs/blog/2019-01-16-how-to-build-a-website-with-react/index.md

 ## Declarative

 With React, you can create reusable components that will always render the same data in the same way, which wasn't always the case pre-React.
-Let’s say you’re a huge Olympics fan and you build a React website for tracking scores.
-Users who visit your site won’t need to wait for the entire tree to deconstruct and reconstruct when the newest data on the half-pipe is available.
+Let's say you're a huge Olympics fan and you build a React website for tracking scores.
+Users who visit your site won't need to wait for the entire tree to deconstruct and reconstruct when the newest data on the half-pipe is available.
 React components will efficiently update to accommodate the changing data.

 ## Reactive